It’s common to run out of paint while finishing a wooden surface. So, can you use metal paint on wood?

 4. Mix The Metal Paint

-Paints labelled as metal paint are sometimes not used directly from the container.
-This is because some metal paints require you to mix the paint with a chemical before using it.
-Even the metal paints that can be used directly will still need to be stirred so that the oils and chemicals in the paint can be mixed well.
+Some metal paints can’t be used directly from the container, you must mix those paint with a chemical before using them.
+Even if the metal paint doesn’t need to be mixed, you must stir the paint so the oils and chemicals in the paint can be mixed.

 5. Apply The Metal Paint On The Wood

-To use a paintbrush, dip the tip of the paintbrush into the mixed paint.
-Don’t dip the paintbrush too deep into the paint.
-Doing that will cause drips, splashes, and uneven application.
-You should also not overlap until the previous layer has dried enough for another layer.
+If you use a paintbrush, dip the tip of the paintbrush into the mixed paint.
+Don’t dip the paintbrush too deep into the paint, as it can cause drips, splashes, and uneven application.
+Wait until the previous layer has dried enough before applying another layer.

 To use a roller, dip the roller gently into the paint, then bring it out.
-While taking out the roller, allow the excess paint to drip back into the container first before putting the roller on the wood.
-This prevents the allocation of extra-thick layers that will lead to a longer drying time.
+While taking out the roller, allow the excess paint to drip back into the container before putting the roller on the wood.
+This prevents allocating extra-thick layers that will lead to a longer drying time.

 7. Leave The Paint To Dry

 You must apply 2-3 coats of metal paint on the wood.
 However, you must wait for each layer to dry before applying the next one.
 Metal paint can take up to 24 hours to fully cure.

 Most metal paints are waterproof, but you can apply a sealant to improve the durability of the paint.
 Polyurethane or wax are a good choice for a sealant.